 Create a project

-Instructions for creating and modifying a labeling project.
+Instructions for creating and modifying a labeling project in the app UI.

 The project is where you orchestrate all of your labeling operations.
-Use this guide to learn how to create a project and configure all of the available project settings.
+Use this guide to learn how to create a project and configure all available project settings.

 Create a new project